Murosama/CRATER-API/README.md

 Welcome to the CityBuilder Game! 🎉

-I’m thrilled to share my journey of creating this city-building game engine.
+I’m thrilled to share my journey of creating this city-building game.
 This project is not just about coding; it’s about learning, growing, and having a lot of fun along the way!

 🌟 Overview
 CityBuilder is designed to empower aspiring city planners and builders.
 With a robust set of features, this engine allows players to design, construct, and manage their dream cities.
 From resource management to building different types of structures, the possibilities are endless!